burlster1980/arupcodev060/content/arup-pages/rail-industry-2.md

 We work as delivery partners and provide confident and efficient project management for major rail schemes.
 Central to complex infrastructure delivery is ensuring the right organisation and people are on board.
 Our expertise in organisational design helps clients to structure and mobilise their people to deliver and operate railways around the world.</p>
 <a href="/expertise/services/advisory-services/finance-and-economics/" class="cta-title__link cta cta--black cta--small cta--right cta--plain">
                                                     <span data-grunticon-embed class="cta-title__icon icon icon-oval"></span>
-                                                    <span>Find out how we helped shape Transport for the North, bringing new services to 16 million people</span>
+                                                    <span>Discover how we shaped a new transport organisation to enable delivery of their strategic vision</span>
                                                 </a>
                                     </div>
                                 </div>